 This session will explore the idea of using three key points for a presentation.
 We will also share some tips for sending a memorable message.

-Next, participants will learn some different ways to organize the information in the body of their message.
+Next, participants will learn some different ways to organise the information in the body of their message.

 Our Body Language